Easter Cookies Bible Story With A Cookie Recipes

 • Preheat oven to 300 degrees.

-• Let child smell the vinegar.
+• Let the children smell the vinegar.

-• Put 1 tsp into mixing bowl.
+• Put the vinegar into a mixing bowl.

-• Explain that when Jesus was thirsty on the cross, He was given vinegar to drink.
+• Explain that when Jesus was thirsty on the cross he was given vinegar to drink.

 • Add egg whites to the vinegar.